1What is the primary function of n8n in software development?

 Medium

-A.A single JSON object
+A.A stringified JSON array

 B.An array of objects, where each object has a top-level json key containing the data

-D.An array of standard JavaScript objects
+C.An array of standard JavaScript objects

 Correct Answer: An array of objects, where each object has a top-level json key containing the data